jmelo11/pricing_pinns/README.md

 ## Author: Jose Melo

-This repository has all codes used for the master's thesis ***"# Leveraging PINNs For Multi-Dimensional Pricing Problems"***.
+This repository has all codes used for the master's thesis ***"Leveraging PINNs For Multi-Dimensional Pricing Problems"***.

 The content of each file is shown below: